Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: CelebFaces Attributes Dataset

 \section{CelebFaces Attributes Dataset}

-The CelebFaces Attributes dataset (CelebA) \cite{celeba} is an extensive dataset comprising over 200,000 celebrity images, richly annotated for use in computer vision and machine learning applications such as facial recognition and attribute prediction.
-Each image is equipped with 40 binary attribute labels, covering characteristics like gender, age, hair color and so on.
+The CelebFaces Attributes dataset (CelebA) \cite{celeba} consists of over 200,000 celebrity images, with a rich set of annotations.
+In the past, it has been widely used in the fields of computer vision and machine learning, for tasks like attribute prediction, facial recognition and generation.
+Each image is equipped with 40 binary attributes, covering characteristics like gender, age, hair color and so on.
 Additionally, bounding box annotations for the faces are provided.

 CelebA exhibits a wide diversity in image quality, resolution, and sources, capturing a broad spectrum of ethnicities, age groups, and genders.
 To facilitate deep learning models' development, an aligned version of the dataset is offered, where faces are centered in a common coordinate system, ensuring consistent size and orientation.